PavithraAnbuselvam/CPP-Notes/Important Concepts/Copy Constructor.md

->It is a special object used to create a new object as a copy of an existing object.
+**.**It is a special object used to create a new object as a copy of an existing object.

 >It takes a reference to an object of the same class and copies its values into the new object.